-- Well drained
+- Well drained (WD)

 Periods of standing water on the soil are damaging to perennials in both summer and winter.
 In heavy soils, add liberal amounts of organic matter to ensure good internal soil drainage.
 If external drainage is poor, consider raised beds or drain tile below.
 For information on improving soils, see MU Extension publication G6955, Improving Lawn and Landscape Soils.